 New to Grow

-I’m a direct, warm therapist with over 35 years of experience, and I’m highly solution-oriented.
-I focus on helping people develop the tools they need to solve their own problems, feel empowered, and work toward their goals.
-I believe strongly in people’s ability to change, and my approach centers on building practical skills that support lasting growth, confidence, and meaningful improvements in daily life.
+I’m Carol Sassoon, a direct, warm therapist with over 35 years of experience helping people make meaningful changes in their lives.
+I am highly solution-oriented and focus on helping clients develop the practical tools they need to solve problems, feel empowered, and move toward their goals with confidence.
+I believe deeply in one's ability to change.
+My approach centers on building real-world skills that support lasting growth, confidence, and meaningful improvements in daily life.
+Therapy with me is supportive, focused, and practical—I aim to help clients make progress they can feel and apply outside of session.

-In our first session, we’ll take time to talk about what brought you to therapy and what you’re hoping to change.
-I’ll ask about your current concerns as well as your past experiences, since understanding your history helps us make sense of where you are now.
-You can expect a warm, straightforward conversation where you set the pace.
-By the end of the session, we’ll identify your goals and some initial steps so you leave with clarity and a sense of direction.
+Our first session is a time to connect and gain clarity.
+We’ll talk about what brought you to therapy, what you’re hoping to change, and what has or hasn’t worked in the past.
+I’ll ask about your current concerns as well as relevant life experiences, since understanding your history helps us make sense of where you are now.

 My greatest strengths as a therapist are being nonjudgmental, easy to talk to, and genuinely approachable.
-I use a sense of humor when it’s helpful, and I stay optimistic even when clients are struggling.
-I deeply believe that people can change, and I bring that belief into every session.
-Clients often tell me they feel comfortable opening up with me and appreciate that I can be both direct and encouraging while helping them move toward real growth.
+Clients often share that they feel comfortable opening up with me quickly, even when discussing difficult or sensitive topics.
+I use humor when it’s helpful and maintain an optimistic, encouraging presence, even when clients are struggling.
+I believe strongly in people’s capacity to change, and I bring that belief into every session— balancing directness with warmth as we work toward real, sustainable growth.

 My ideal clients are people who are ready to make meaningful changes in their lives and want practical tools to help them get there.
-They’re open to honest conversations, willing to try new strategies, and motivated to build the skills that support their goals.
-They want a therapist who is straightforward, supportive, and focused on solutions.
+They value honest conversations, are willing to try new strategies, and are motivated to build skills that support their goals.
+If you’re looking for a therapist who is straightforward, supportive, and focused on solutions—while still being warm and encouraging—we’re likely a good fit.

 In my work, I use Solution Focused Brief Treatment to help clients identify their strengths and the practical steps that move them toward their goals.
 Rather than focusing heavily on problems, I guide clients to notice what’s already working and to build on those successes.
 This approach is collaborative, empowering, and often helps clients experience meaningful change in a shorter period of time.